timdp/es6-promise-pool/README.md

 // Can also be a generator.
 See below. var promiseProducer = function() {
+  // There's a 10% chance that we return null, indicating that there are no
+  // more promises left to process. if (Math.floor(Math.random() * 10) === 0) {
+    return null;
+  }
-  return new Promise(function(resolve, reject) {
+  // If we didn't return null, we pass a new promise to the pool. return new Promise(function(resolve, reject) {
     setTimeout(resolve, 1000);
   });
 };

-// The number of Promises to process simultaneously. var concurrency = 3;
+// The number of promises to process simultaneously. var concurrency = 3;

 // See below.